Skip to main content

 Why This Matters to our GenAI Strategy

-With Databricks integrated into FactSet workflows, there is now a centralized, unified set of tools across the LLM project life cycle.
-This allows different teams and even business units to share models and data, reducing isolation and increasing LLM related collaboration.
+With Databricks integrated into FactSet workflows, there is now a centralized, unified set of tools across the LLM project lifecycle.
+This allows different teams and even business units to share models and data, reducing isolation and increasing LLM-related collaboration.
 Ultimately, this democratized many advanced AI workflows that were traditionally gated behind traditional AI engineers due to complexity.

-Like many technology firms, FactSet’s initial experimentation with GenAI heavily leveraged commercial LLMs because of their ease-of-use and fast time-to-market.
+Like many technology firms, FactSet’s initial experimentation with GenAI heavily leveraged commercial LLMs because of their ease of use and fast time to market.
 As our ML platform evolved, we realized the importance of governance and model management when building a GenAI strategy.
 Databricks MLflow allowed us to enforce best practice standards for LLMOps, experiment with open models, and evaluate across all model types, offering a great deal of flexibility.